 Pleasanton is a larger medium-sized city located in the state of California.
 With a population of 83,007 people and 14 constituent neighborhoods, Pleasanton is the 112th largest community in California.

 Pleasanton home prices are not only among the most expensive in California, but Pleasanton real estate also consistently ranks among the most expensive in America.

 Pleasanton is a decidedly white-collar city, with fully 93.63% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Pleasanton is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Pleasanton who work in management occupations (19.70%), computer science and math (11.33%), and sales jobs (10.20%).

 Also of interest is that Pleasanton has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Pleasanton telecommute to their jobs.
-Overall, about 7.48% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.29% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Pleasanton is English.
 Other important languages spoken here include Chinese and Langs. of India.